Ridham-Shah-25/Best_Accomodation_Recommender/README.md

 # Boxplot
 ![boxplot_kmeans](https://user-images.githubusercontent.com/76242216/195570230-7a9063f9-3346-4b09-a15b-a8b2c21263d2.png)

-From This Boxplot,we can see different characteristics of people based on their income.Lower Income people tend to eat out less,look for cheaper options while eating out,
+From This Boxplot,we can see different characteristics of people based on their income.Lower Income people tend to eat out less,look for cheaper options while eating out as compared to people with higher income.

+# Procedure to access map
+To access working map:
+* Open Best_Accomodation_Recommender.ipynb on your google colab.
+* Upload food_coded.csv file and run all cells
+* find ('Pune.html') file in the files after refreshing the files.